agilepro/software-craftsmanship/docs/Error Handling/catch-base-exception.md

 They seem to think that every time a new exception class is created, that programmers should manually check thousands of methods to see if special processing is needed.
 In almost all cases no change will be needed, because the catch block is just compensating for the fact that the current method did not complete.

 They seem to be oblivious of the cases were it is important that you catch all exceptions.
 When handling a web request, you can only send an error back if you catch all exceptions.
 If you miss one, then nothing is returned, and the caller has no idea why the call failed.
-It seems that the small programs written by the language theorists don’t need to ever reliably deliver an error message.
+It seems that the small programs written by the language theorists don't need to ever reliably deliver an error message.

 Finally: they have no vision for how effective exception handling can improve error reporting.
 It is a fact that error message deliver is rarely a computing example used in programming classes.